 ◊ Plan for continuous flowering, spring through fall.
 Early spring nectar is particularly important for early-emerging queen bumble bees and other solitary bees, as well as flies and beetles.

 ◊ Choose a variety of plants that differ in the size, shape, and color of blossoms to attract a variety of pollinators.
 Arrange perennials in drifts or swaths of at least three of a kind, rather than singly here and there.
-Don’t forget that trees and shrubs produce flowers!
+And don’t forget that trees and shrubs produce flowers!

 ◊ Stay away from pesticides and other chemicals.
 Insecticides, herbicides, fungicides, and synthetic fertilizers are particularly harmful to sensitive pollinators.
 Don’t purchase plants pre-treated with neonicotinoids; if you’re unsure, ask.

 ◊ Don’t be too neat.
-Leaf litter, dead wood (tree snags or piles of branches), and other natural detritus provide essential habitat, nesting materials, and overwintering sites for pollinators or their eggs or larvae.
-Leave some open areas of non-compacted, bare soil for ground nesters.
+Leaf litter, dead wood (tree snags or piles of branches), and other natural detritus provide essential habitat, nesting materials, and overwintering sites for adult pollinators or their eggs, larvae, or pupae.
+And allow some bare soil for pollinators that nest in the ground.

-◊ Grow butterfly host plants that provide food and habitat for their young.
-Find out which species frequent your area and grow the native plants they need
+◊ Grow lepidoptera (butterfly and moth) host plants that provide food and habitat for their young.
+Find out which species frequent your area and grow the native plants that they need to breed.

 ◊ Provide shallow water and some moist soil.
-A shallow pie plate or flowerpot saucer, filled with gravel or small rocks allows insects to drink without drowning.
-Butterflies and moths (Lepidoptera) need muddy or sandy puddles to obtain water and nutrients.
+A shallow pie plate or flowerpot saucer, filled with clean gravel or small rocks allow insects to drink without drowning.
+Also, butterflies and moths need muddy or sandy puddles to obtain water and nutrients.
 Add a dash of salt to be sure male Lepidoptera get enough sodium prior to mating.